A Nasty Business

 * * *

 Elaine holds her medallion tight, saying a pray of safety for the fleeing horses.
 Hopefully, the mounts will be smart and remain on the cleared road and only run far enough away to remain safe.
-But they must take care of themselves — now she must help the others.
+But they must take care of themselves — right now Elaine must help the others.

 A voice from just behind startles her.